 “I just love the Lord.
 He is the joy and rejoicing of my heart,” she said.
 “I want to serve Him.”

 Beverly has been a Christian since she was 27.
 Ever since then, she has witnessed to people and handed out Gospel tracts.
 Now she has the world at her fingertips.
-As an e-counselor, she has led four people to Christ since February.
+As a chat coach, she has led four people to Christ since February.

 “One said, ‘I’m crying so hard I can hardly see the keyboard.’
 I said, ‘Well that’s a good cry.'”

-Bill is another Search for Jesus volunteer over 65.
+Bill Farr is another Search for Jesus volunteer over 65.
 He’s a 72-year-old retired physician who owns a 700-acre cattle ranch in Georgia.
-He heard about Search for Jesus at The Billy Graham Training Center at The Cove in Asheville, N.C., and now serves as an e-counselor.
+He heard about Search for Jesus at The Billy Graham Training Center at The Cove in Asheville, North Carolina, and now serves as a chat coach.

 “It’s very gratifying,” he said.